Here’s What We Know About The Colorado STEM School Shooting So Far

-It’s been less than 24 hours since a school shooting at a Colorado Springs middle school claimed the life of one person and resulted in at least eight injuries.
+It’s been less than 24 hours since a shooting at a Colorado Springs middle school claimed the life of one person and saw at least eight more injured.
 Here is what is known, so far, about the shooting.

 The Victims

 News outlets initially reported that two people had been killed in the shooting.
-However, that information was inaccurate, and as of this writing, only one person is known to have died in the shooting.
+However, that information was inaccurate.
+As of this writing, only one person is known to have died in the shooting.

 That person is 18-year-old Kendrick Castillo.
 According to NBC News, he died while lunging at one of the shooters.
 He was three days away from graduating.